wp-plugins/pro-recent-post-widget/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go Appearance => widgets section  see **Pro Recent Posts**

-**Features**

-1. You have choice to specific category recent post show.
-2. exclude any post.
-3. exclude any category.

 == Frequently Asked Questions ==